keuller/knockout-rest/README.md

   1. Querying a collection of cities

      To query a list of cities, we just need to invoke `query` method from our `service` instance.
-You need to pass a callback to `query` method like that:
+You need to pass a callback function to `query` method like that:

 		CityViewModel.prototype.list = function() {
 		    var self = this;